-- LSAs run small group interventions designed to develop social skills as needed. - All pupils take part in PSHE lessons. - Children self-assess how they are feeling about their work in the classroom. - Daily assemblies discuss feelings, values and community life.
+- LSAs run small group interventions designed to develop social skills and emotional regulation, as needed. - All pupils take part in PSHE lessons. - Daily assemblies discuss feelings, values and community life. - Each class has an emotional regulation chart to encourage pupils to express their emotions and understand how to regulate them.